What is 72SOLD? | 72SOLD reviews | Who it works best for | 72SOLD alternatives | FAQs

 72SOLD commission and fees

-Total 72SOLD realtor fees usually range from 5-6%, about the same as a traditional home sale.
-(You’ll pay commission and fees anytime you sell a house on the open market.)
+72SOLD realtor fees are typically 5–6% of the home’s sale price, about the same as a traditional home sale.
+(You’ll pay commission and fees any time you sell a house on the open market.)

-If keeping fees low is your top priority, you’re better off sticking with a discount broker.
-You’ll still have access to a full-service experience, but you’ll pay a lower listing agent commission (usually around 1%).
+If keeping fees low is your top priority, you’re better off sticking with a discount broker like Clever Real Estate.
+You’ll still have access to a full-service experience, but you’ll pay a lower listing agent commission.
+Get matched with top local agents today.

 Who 72SOLD works best for

 72SOLD is designed to work best for sellers who want to sell a house fast without losing money in the sale.

 But because of the recent company changes, you might not end up selling your house quite as fast or getting as much money with 72SOLD.
 An alternative might work better for you if you need cash fast or want to save on closing costs.